-Oregano, the fragrant herb commonly used to flavor pasta and meat dishes, is renowned for its versatility in the kitchen.
+Oregano is a fragrant herb commonly used to flavor pasta and meat dishes, and is renowned for its versatility in the kitchen.
 But did you know that it can also be transformed into an herbal oil with a wide range of benefits?
 Read on to learn more about oregano oil.

 What Is Oregano Oil?

-Oregano oil is derived from the leaves and flowers of oregano (Origanum vulgare), a hardy, bushy perennial herb, and a member of the mint (Lamiaceae) family.
-It's native to Europe, although it grows in many areas around the world.1
+Oregano oil is derived from the leaves and flowers of oregano (Origanum vulgare), a hardy perennial herb, and a member of the mint (Lamiaceae) family.
+It's native to Europe, Asia and North Africa, although it grows in many areas around the world.1

-The plant grows up to 90 centimeters (35 inches) high, with dark green leaves that are 2 to 3 centimeters (.7 to 1.18 inches) long.2 The ancient Greeks and Romans have a profound appreciation for oregano, using it for various medicinal uses.
-In fact, its name comes from the Greek words "oros" and "ganos," which are words for mountain and joy — oregano literally means "joy of the mountain."
+The plant grows up to 50 centimeters high, with purple leaves that are 2 to 3 centimeters long.2 The ancient Greeks and Romans have a profound appreciation for oregano, using it for various medicinal purposes.
+In fact, its name comes from the Greek words "oros" and "ganos," which are words for mountain and joy — oregano literally means "joy of the mountain."3

-It was revered as a symbol of happiness, and it was an ancient tradition to crown brides and grooms with a laurel of oregano.3 There are over 40 oregano species, but the most therapeutically beneficial is the oil produced from wild oregano or Origanum vulgare that's native to Mediterranean regions.5 Oregano essential oil is typically extracted through steam distillation using oregano shoots and leaves.6
+It was revered as a symbol of happiness, and it was an ancient tradition to crown brides and grooms with a laurel of oregano.4 There are over 40 species of oregano, but the most therapeutically beneficial is the oil produced from wild oregano that's native to Mediterranean regions.5 Oregano essential oil is typically extracted through steam distillation using oregano shoots and leaves.6

 Uses of Oregano Oil

 I highly recommend adding oregano oil to your arsenal of natural healing tools, as it has a wide range of uses.
 This herbal oil is a powerful antimicrobial that can help fight off infections.
-Oregano oil also has antibacterial, antiviral, and antifungal properties.
-Other ideal uses for oregano oil are:8
+Oregano oil also has antibacterial, antiviral and antifungal properties.
+Other ideal uses for oregano oil are:7

 Composition of Oregano Oil

 Oregano oil is high in phenols, which are natural phytochemical compounds with beneficial antioxidant effects.
 The two most abundant phenols in it are thymol and carvacrol.
 Here’s how they, plus the other components in oregano oil, work:8

-• Thymol — a natural fungicide with antiseptic properties.
-It helps boost your immune system, works as a shield against toxins, and even helps prevent tissue damage and encourages healing.
+Thymol — A natural fungicide with antiseptic properties.
+It helps boost your immune system, works as a shield against toxins, and even helps prevent tissue damage and encourages healing.9

-• Terpenes — known for their powerful antibacterial properties.
+Terpenes — Known for their powerful antibacterial properties.11

-• Rosmarinic acid — an antioxidant that prevents free radical damage and has shown promise in treating allergic asthma and preventing cancer and atherosclerosis.
-It also works as a natural antihistamine that helps reduce fluid buildup and swelling caused by allergy attacks.
+It also works as a natural antihistamine that helps reduce fluid buildup and swelling caused by allergy attacks.14

-• Naringin — inhibits the growth of cancer cells and helps boost the antioxidants in oregano oil.
+Naringin — Inhibits the growth of cancer cells and helps boost the antioxidants in oregano oil.15

 Benefits of Oregano Oil